daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 4. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).

+5. Go to application area and create a new Company (by accessing the option ***Configurations / Company / Create new***)

-5. Create a new Artist
+6. Create a new Artist

-6. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Add new*** on the top right side.
+7. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Add new*** on the top right side.
 Set its Name as "*Primavera*", Behaviour Runtime as *"Internal"* and Data Access Runtime as *"External"*.
 Check the flag "Will be executed in a connector?"

-7. Create a new Agent with name *"Supplier"*, and set it as using the external data source *"Primavera"* that you created earlier.
+8. Create a new Agent with name *"Supplier"*, and set it as using the external data source *"Primavera"* that you created earlier.

-8. On Agent *"Supplier"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:
+9. On Agent *"Supplier"*, navigate to tab *"[Data References](https://docs.numbersbelieve.com/omnia3_modeler_references.html)"*, and define a reference for Primavera assemblies:

     1. Interop.StdBE900.dll
     2. Interop.ErpBS900.dll
     3. Interop.IGcpBS900.dll
     4. Interop.GcpBE900.dll

-9. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
+10. Navigate to tab *"[Data Behaviours](https://docs.numbersbelieve.com/omnia3_modeler_datasources.html)"*, and define a behaviour to be executed on *"ReadList"*.
 This behaviour will be used for Query and List requests for this entity.

     Copy and paste the following code (*Remember to **change** the **```"USER"```** and **```"PASS"```** fields to your actual username and password.*):